apache/arrow-site/faq.md

 ### What is the difference between Apache Arrow and Apache Parquet?
 <!-- Revise this -->

-Parquet files are designed for disk storage, while Arrow is designed for in-memory use, though you can put it on disk and then memory-map later.
-Arrow and Parquet are intended to be compatible with each other and used together in applications.

 Parquet is a storage format designed for maximum space efficiency, using advanced compression and encoding techniques.
 It is ideal when wanting to minimize disk usage while storing gigabytes of data, or perhaps more.
-This efficiency comes at the cost of relatively expensive reading into memory, as Parquet data cannot be directly operated on, and it must be decoded in large chunks.
+This efficiency comes at the cost of relatively expensive reading into memory, as Parquet data cannot be directly operated on but must be decoded in large chunks.

 Conversely, Arrow is an in-memory format meant for direct and efficient use